-Merseyside Pension Fund 7th Floor Castle Chambers 43 Castle Street LIVERPOOL L69 2NW www.merseysidepensionfund.org.uk in accordance with IAS19 Employee Benefits.
+Merseyside Pension Fund 7th Floor Castle Chambers 43 Castle Street LIVERPOOL L69 2NW www.merseysidepensionfund.org.uk

+Pension costs for those employees who are members of the LGPS, have been recognised in the statement of accounts on a defined benefits basis in accordance with IAS19 Employee Benefits.
 This requires the Authority to account for its share of the pension fund assets and liabilities in the Balance Sheet, as well as recognising the full cost of providing for future retirement benefits in the Comprehensive Income and Expenditure Statement.
 The assumptions used in determining pension costs are as follows: